wecarsoniv/beta-divergence-metrics/README.md

 # Beta Divergence Loss - PyTorch Implementation

-## Overview

-This repository contains code of a PyTorch implementation of the beta divergence loss.
+This repository contains code for a PyTorch implementation of the beta divergence loss.

 ## Dependencies